AndriyAndriyovuch/prometheus_softserve_ruby/README.md

 # prometheus_softserve_ruby

-This is simple finance manager with reports
+This is simple finance manager with reports.
 First of all - please sign up

 You can add cattegories, operations to categories, operations can be income or outlay